 The Net Present Values (NPV) of the SUFA rental streams for the 13 years are calculated at cells E69 and E70.
 The discount rate used is WACC.

-The SUFA rental stream calculated via the distribution pool (row 66) aligns with the SUFA rental stream calculated by multiplying the ratio of the SUFA capital components of the MAR by the AID (row 28).
+The SUFA rental stream calculated via the distribution pool (row 66) aligns with the SUFA rental stream (row 28).